marvin-schmoll/SLM_phase_control/README.md

 ### New features

-Can now generate Hologram phase patterns with the Gerchberg-Saxton-algorithm.
+- Can now generate Hologram phase patterns with the Gerchberg-Saxton-algorithm.

-### Updates

-- Work on a feedback algorithm for delay stabilization.
-- Implementation of a spectrometer.
+- Now includes PID-controller to work use the SLM for delay stabilization in interferometry.
+	This works on spatial fringes with a camera (Daheng) or on spectral fringes with a spectrometer (Avspec).